-The Domestic Violence Disclosure Scheme (DVDS) is often called ‘Clare’s Law’ after the landmark case that led to it.
+The Domestic Violence Disclosure Scheme (DVDS) is often called ‘Clare’s Law’ after the landmark case of the murder of Clare Wood by her partner in 2009 that led to it.
 Clare’s Law gives any member of the public the right to ask the police if their partner may pose a risk to them.
 Under Clare’s Law, a member of the public can also make enquiries into the partner of a close friend or family member.

 The application process